 Install the SDK in your mobile app if you have one; you don’t need coding skills to set up notifications and chat.
 Support your users right inside the app; let them ask you for help directly without emails and forms.

 Intercom gives you only two agent seats with the basic plan.
 As your business grows, your two support agents could easily be overwhelmed by questions, and this could really turn into a nightmare if you’ve connected several communication channels.
-Dashly lets you include an unlimited number of people in your support team, which means you can have as many agents as you need.
+In every paid plan, Dashly lets you include an unlimited number of people in your support team, which means you can have as many agents as you need.
 Grant different access rights to agents depending on their responsibilities.

 In addition to unlimited seats, Dashly offers conversation channels, like in Slack.
 It sorts incoming conversations by source (Mail, Facebook) and user data.
 Receive questions from VIP customers in a separate channel to manage them at high priority.